rust-lang/google-summer-of-code/README.md

 for your project proposals. **You can also propose a project that is not included in this list**, for example an improvement of some Rust crate.
 However, please note that ultimately, each project needs at least one mentor.
-We have tried to make sure that all the ideas listed here would have a mentor available, but if you propose a different project, you might have to find someone who would be willing to mentor you.
+We have tried to make sure that all the ideas listed here would have a mentor available, but if you propose a different project, you have to find someone who would be willing to mentor you.
+All new project ideas also have to be discussed with Rust mentors, ideally on the [Rust Zulip](https://rust-lang.zulipchat.com/#narrow/stream/421156-gsoc), before you send a proposal for them.

 You can find some tips for applying for a Rust GSoC project [here](proposal-guide.md).